OleHolmNielsen/ITwiki/HPE_Proliant_SmartArray.rst

 After this you can extend the logical drive no. 2 size::

   => controller slot=0 logicaldrive 2 modify size=max

+At this point you may need to **reboot the server** so that it recognizes the updated disk label!
+Also watch out for disk being renamed in the process (sda may become sdb and vice versa), a new reboot may solve this issue.

 When the SmartArray logical drive has been extended, the Linux LVM volume must be extended as well by updating the disk partition table, for example::